-The Draft EA was posted on NEH's website on May XX, 2024, for a 30-day review period.
+The Draft EA was posted on NEH's website on June 4, 2024, for a 30-day review period.
+No agency comments were received.

 Public Involvement

 Some level of public involvement is encouraged for every Federal Action.
 The level of public involvement should be commensurate with the proposed action.
 Discuss any public involvement activities (legal notices, letters to affected property owners and residents, meetings, special purpose meetings, local papers newspaper articles, etc.), including the number of notices and the dates that have been or will be posted for this project.